apache/pulsar/site2/docs/functions-quickstart.md

 }
 ```

 As you can see, the instance is currently running, and an instance with the ID of `0` is running.
-You can get other information about the function (for example, topics, tenant, namespace) using the `get` command instead of the `getstatus` command.
+With the `get` command, you can get other information about the function, for example, topics, tenant, namespace, and so on.

 ```bash
 $ bin/pulsar-admin functions get \